“Omo see shenking”: Burna Boy’s mum snubs Peller at event as he tries to greet

 The TikTok stars attended a fashion show, where they served as runway models to entertain guests.

-Peller shared a video detailing the event, taking viewers from backstage to meeting the dignitaries in attendance.
+Peller shared a video detailing the event, taking viewers from backstage rehearsals on walking the runway to meeting the dignitaries in attendance at the end of the show.

-The viral clip captured a moment when Peller came face to face with Grammy-winning singer Burna Boy’s mother, Bose Ogulu.
+The viral clip captured a moment when Peller saw Grammy-award winning singer Burna Boy’s mother and manger, Bose Ogulu.

-In the video, Peller extended his hand for a handshake, but Mrs Ogulu quickly walked past him to greet someone else vying for her attention.
+In the video, Peller extended his hand for a handshake, but the African Giant singer's mother quickly walked past him to greet someone else vying for her attention.
+She also greeted the person just beside the social media sensation.

+Peller, who felt that he was intentionally ignored, reacted to the incident.
+He wrote:

 “Any shenking is a blessing.”